The lost art of making pie.

-Depending on the time of year, temperature in your kitchen, humidity level and whatever else needs to be factored in, pie crust recipes must be tweaked so they will, “roll.”
+Depending on the time of year, the temperature in your kitchen, humidity level and whatever else needs to be factored in, pie crust recipes must be tweaked so they will, “roll.”

 If you have tried to make your own pie crust from scratch, you can probably relate.

-I can’t tell you how many times I thought I had the crust dough exactly right and when I tried to “roll” it I realized that my dough was a failure.
+I can’t tell you how many times I thought I had the crust dough exactly right and when I tried to “roll” it I realized that my dough was a mess.
 If it won’t “roll” you’re not eating pie.

 I think that if you can successfully make pie you are a skilled baker.

 Here’s the recipe – normally this would be at the end of my post, but I thought you may just want to work alongside me.

 - 1 1/2 Cup butter (I make mine- here, since I have a cow- here)